dewert99/rust-horn-belt/README.md

     with unsafe code from the Rust standard library and some user crates.
     Some libraries are not yet verified, being commented out in `_CoqProject`.

-## Where to Find the Proof Rules From the Paper

-The derived rules mentioned in the paper can be found [here](theories/typing/examples/derived_rules.v).

 ### Key Type-Spec Rules --- from the RustHornBelt Paper

 The following table contains the location of every rule mentioned in the RustHornBelt paper.
 The filenames are spread across `theories/typing/examples`, `theories/typing`, `theories/typing/lib` (and its subfolders), and `theories/prophecy`.

 | Proof Rule          | File              | Lemma                    |
 | ------------------- | ----------------- | ------------------------ |